Skip to main content Skip to footer

 Check the adviser you've chosen

-If the firm is not authorised by the FCA then you cannot use the Financial Ombudsman Scheme or the Financial Services Compensation Scheme.
+If a firm is not authorised by the FCA, you cannot use the Financial Ombudsman Scheme or the Financial Services Compensation Scheme.
 This will make it unlikely you can claim if things go wrong.

 You can write to the Financial Conduct Authority at: